 I have finally hit that age that many women in the UK dread, where I was called up for my first smear test.
 Many women can be really anxious before their cervical screening, as it can be seen as an invasive and painful procedure that you always hear horror stories about.

 Well, today I’m here to be totally honest and open with you about my first smear test experience, and hopefully give you a little bit more information about why cervical screenings are so vitally important.
+I’ll say now that this is intended as a personal post, sharing my experience as I know I found it helpful to read lived experiences before I went for mine, but that doesn’t mean to say that you will experience exactly the same as me.

 Why do we have smear tests?